48 Gresham Street, EC2V 7AY

 Devised by head chef, Ed Boarland, a lover of Champagne and big fan of game, dishes fit the duo’s brief to be “simply presented, clean and refined.”
 That is not to say they lack complexity, however.
 Indeed, Boarland trained at The Waterside Inn, subsequently working under Clare Smyth at Royal Hospital Road.
 Expect hare, rabbit, and French squab with umbles, as well as, in homage to Burgundy, beef cheek bourguignon, and then, for two to share, apple Tarte Tatin with Cornish clotted cream.

-Rousset’s empire also includes Blandford Comptoir and Comptoir Café and Wine, as well as, with Devaney, the pioneering TRADE members club for the hospitality trade, and most recently, The Gunmakers pub, Marylebone.
-Of this empire, he hints, “I’m done now – at least in London.”
+Rousset’s empire also includes Blandford Comptoir and Comptoir Café and Wine, as well as, with Devaney, the former hospitality industry club, The Black Book, and most recently, The Gunmakers pub, Marylebone.

 Keep an eye out for events at the restaurant, including the collaboration with the Nuits Saint-Georges restaurant twin, La Cabotte.